mauro7inf/offtonic-audioplayer/README.md

 #### `startValue` — *number (or `AudioComponent`) — default: `1`
 #### `endValue` — *number (or `AudioComponent`) — default: `2`
 The start and end values.
-If we think of them as parameters to the Cr^(t/T) function, we can understand what it means for them to change, but they probably shouldn't.
+If we think of them as parameters to the Z + Cr^(t/T) function, we can understand what it means for them to change, but they probably shouldn't.

+#### `zeroValue` — *number (or `AudioComponent`) — default: `0`
+The zero point for the exponential curve — essentially a constant term, so that an exponential can look like e^(kt) or 1 – e^(kt) or similar.
+If the zero point is less than the start and end values, the curve will be a positive exponential; if it's greater, it will be negative.
+If the zero point is between the two values, inclusive, you will just nonsense results (like `NaN`), since a real exponential never crosses 0 and complex exponentials are not implemented here.